flecoqui/TestWebFunctionSpeechLuisApp/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a Web Application on Azure App Service, several functions on Azure Function, a Speech Service and a LUIS service.
+This template allows you to deploy a Web Application on Azure App Service, several functions on Azure Function, an Azure Storage Account, Azure Search Account, a Speech Service and a LUIS service.
 Moreover, the applications and functions source code  will be stored on github and automatically deployed on Azure.

 ![](https://raw.githubusercontent.com/flecoqui/TestWebFunctionSpeechLuisApp/master/Docs/1-architecture.png)